Health system 'reset': Auckland DHB debates prioritising Māori and Pacific patients for elective surgeries

 • Racial bias and birth: 'We're looking through the lens of Pākehā'

-The release of the document and discussion at today's board meeting comes after the Weekend Herald revealed the talks around prioritisation of Māori and Pacific patients for some elective procedures (medical or surgical services that aren't required immediately).
+The release of the document and discussion at today's meeting comes after the Weekend Herald revealed the talks around prioritising of Māori and Pacific patients for some non-urgent procedures.

 A number of studies and reports show Māori and Pacific people are less likely to be referred or accepted for treatment in the first place, and once in the system generally get less treatment.
-Auckland DHB's own data shows Māori and Pacific patients take longer after referral to having a procedure confirmed.
+Auckland DHB's own data shows Māori and Pacific patients take longer after referral to have a procedure confirmed.

-Currently, people accepted for specialist treatment are often given a priority ranking.
-For example, priority one patients are considered urgent and might be seen within two weeks, priority two may be seen within six to eight weeks, and priority three and non-urgent cases face a wait of months.
+People accepted for specialist treatment are often given a priority ranking.
+For example, priority one patients might be seen within two weeks, priority two may be seen within six to eight weeks, and priority three and non-urgent cases face a wait of months.

-"Suppose we began our new approach with a special focus on referred patients who are Māori and Pasifika with ethnic specific interventions where the judgement of our clinicians supports this making a difference?"
-Snedden wrote in his paper presented to the board.
+"Suppose we began our new approach with a special focus on referred patients who are Māori and Pasifika with ethnic specific interventions where the judgment of our clinicians supports this making a difference?"
+Snedden wrote in his paper to the board.

-"What if we decided that over a twelve month test period we would seek to make the clinical pathway to treatment more visible, faster and more supported for these citizens by intervening early to improve their life course outcomes.
+"What if we decided that over a 12-month test period we would seek to make the clinical pathway to treatment more visible, faster and more supported for these citizens by intervening early to improve their life course outcomes?

-"We want our clinical assessment process to be intrinsically evidence based and fair to our population within the resources available.
+"We want our clinical assessment process to be intrinsically evidence-based and fair to our population within the resources available.
 But it hasn't been and we can't avoid that."

 Snedden is aware of how controversial prioritising some groups of patients would be - but said the fact our health system is designed to advantage the Pākehā majority is also a trade-off, but one most people aren't aware of.

-"Making a trade-off in another direction explicit is important, and this is where the discomfort lies...framing it as a zero-sum game however makes it unnecessarily a binary situation," he wrote in the document.
+"Making a trade-off in another direction explicit is important, and this is where the discomfort lies.
+Framing it as a zero-sum game however makes it unnecessarily a binary situation," he wrote.
 "The waiting list work is about prioritisation, it isn't that people will miss out, but it does change who gets up the queue earlier to address known inequities and improve outcomes."

-Snedden told a Zoom meeting of the board today that if adopted the paper aimed to act as an early point for discussion, and to ultimately give backing to the DHB executive team as they worked through possible changes.
+Snedden told a Zoom meeting of the board today that if adopted, the paper aimed to act as an early point for discussion, and to ultimately give backing to the DHB executive team as they worked through possible changes.

-"We have to be brave...the point of laying this out is to give a sense that this isn't reckless, but a mature approach to addressing issues that we all know exist."
+"We have to be brave.
+The point of laying this out is to give a sense that this isn't reckless, but a mature approach to addressing issues that we all know exist."

-The paper had broad support, including from members Michelle Atikinson, Zoe Atkinson, Michael Quirke and Bernie O'Donnell.
+The paper had broad support, including from members Michelle Atkinson, Zoe Brownlie, Michael Quirke and Bernie O'Donnell.
 However, members Doug Armstrong and Ian Ward said they didn't support prioritising treatment based on ethnicity.

 "I absolutely, completely disagree with having a prioritisation system into electives, or indeed anything that we do that is race-based.
-That is just an anathema to me," Armstrong told the meeting.
+That is just anathema to me," Armstrong told the meeting.

-"I am all for clinicians adopting a more holistic view when they do prioritise people [and] we can advance things by support...the majority of the national population would not support any racial-based prioritisation for elective surgery, or indeed any of the health provision that we make."
+"I am all for clinicians adopting a more holistic view when they do prioritise people [and] we can advance things by support.
+The majority of the national population would not support any racial-based prioritisation for elective surgery, or indeed any of the health provision that we make."

-Snedden said he wanted full board support and agreed to Armstrong's suggestion for him to refine the paper, and bring it back to another meeting in two weeks time.
+Snedden said he wanted full board support and agreed to Armstrong's suggestion for him to refine the paper, and bring it back to another meeting in two weeks.

-The equity work can be linked to a Waitangi Tribunal claim that found multiple Treaty breaches and a decades-long failure by the Crown to change health services to stop Māori disadvantaged.
+The equity work can be linked to a Waitangi Tribunal claim that found multiple Treaty breaches and a decades-long failure by the Crown to change health services to stop Māori disadvantage.
 The Crown acknowledged no real improvement in 20 years.

 The tribunal's urgent recommendations included an investigation into the underfunding of Māori health providers, and Māori health leaders have long called for funding and responsibility for services to be taken from "mainstream" organisations like DHBs and be led by Māori.